xujingao13/xujingao13.github.io/_pages/6-openings.md

 ### Eligibility & Application

 Candidates who majored in CS/EE/Software Engineering/Automation and related fields are encouraged to apply, particularly those with backgrounds in: drone-based applications, computer vision, computer networks, mobile and embedded systems, FPGA, etc..
-Applicants should meet the [HKU Admission Requirements](https://www.eee.hku.hk/study/rpg/).
+Applicants should meet the [HKU Postgraduate Admission Requirements](https://www.eee.hku.hk/study/rpg/).

 **AGI IS COMING!** So, the following two qualities matter to me.